IELTS Cue Card Sample 33 - A positive change in your life

 My new school was quite remarkable and it is still one of the best high schools in our country.
 I made new friends very quickly and my teachers were very helpful.
 I made a few friends in school and playmates in my neighbourhood and my parents used to take me outside every weekend.

 My transitional period was over and I started feeling totally in peace again.
 Nevertheless, my result in my new school was not promising at all and my parents were worried about it.
 Being in a small town, it was not that much hard for me to become the top-scorer in the class.
 But this was not the case in my new school.
 While I was the top-scorer in my previous school, I could not secure even the top-ten position in my new school.
-After the first term exam result, I started studying harder, visit the library more and read reference book more than ever.
-I even shrink my time for playing the computer games and took part in outdoor games like football.
+After the first term exam result, I started studying harder, visit the library more and read a reference book more than ever.
+I even shrink my time for playing computer games and took part in outdoor games like football.
 Ultimately, all those changes and activity helped me study more, learn more and remain healthy.
-I found that some of my health-related problems that I used to have are no longer bothering me.
+I found that some of the health-related problems that I used to have are no longer bothering me.
 This inspired me to study even harder and spend as much time as possible to recover my old top-scorer image to my parents.

 My parents took me to places where I have observed so many news things for the first time in my life and those experiences enhanced my way of thinking and I could feel a silent transformation inside me.
 The school library had a huge collection of books and I read many of the books from my 'to-read' list.
-I was the third best scorer in the final exam and over the time I started doing even better.
+I was the third-best scorer in the final exam and over the time I started doing even better.

 Why was this change important and how has it affected my later life?
 Well- I guess I had been able to give you an impression that when I moved to this city, I had to find a way to adapt myself to the changing circumstances and take challenges.
 The outcome was quite positive and it had taught me to take challenges in my life.
-Enev these days whenever I face any new challenge, I remind myself those days and prepare myself for the inevitable.
+These days, whenever I face any new challenge, I remind myself those days and prepare myself for the inevitable.
 On top of that, this change made me stronger.
 It was truly a heart-rending even to leave my school, friends and playmates.
 But finally, I coped with it and learned that we have to go on and grab the opportunities, face the challenges and bring out the best of ourselves to keep pace with the rhythm of the life.
 Apart from that, being in a new school where I had to face more competition, I studied harder and learned even more.
 My fresh and inquisitive mind learned so many new things in a large city which would have been quite impossible without moving to this city.

 At this stage of my life, I still think about this change and find it fascinating and inspiring, especially, the way I had been able to handle it.
 It was indeed a very significant change that brought positive outcomes in my life.